TerjeOtsal/Stroke_monitoring_project/WebApp/README.md

 Objectives:
 - Create a web-based user interface to display all the raw data from the wearable device.
 - Interperite and classify the data to show activities/exersices.
+- Create a button to automatically locate the files on the device and use them to update the local database.